gallofeliz/my-own-ip-camera/README.md

 ## Why not next

+- Improve FHD/HD videos :
+  - Reduce ffmpeg CPU footprint (use HLS ?
+Other ?)
+  - Change all the config on rotate change (rename source to fhd if no clockwise)
 - Refactor code
 - Empty config for rtsp service, the main service will setup and update it
 - Add time/date in frames ?